RafalJanko/PizzeriaManager/README.md

 ```
 ## Running the project

-*clone the repo from gGitHub
+* clone the repository from GitHub

 Using the console naviagte to the cloned repository and run the following commands"